What are custom static self cling stickers and labels and what can I use them for?

 What are custom low tack adhesive stickers and labels?

-Low tack uses a special adhesive which sticks just like static cling, but can be removed with no residue or marks on the surface.
+Low tack uses a special adhesive which sticks just like static cling, but can be removed with no adhesive residue.
 We recommend low tack stickers over static cling for the following reasons:

 1).
 Up to 50% cheaper